-Donors instead of inventing new indices such as the Agricultural Transformation Index, may wish to consider supporting and improving existing indices such as "The Women's Empowerment in Agriculture Index" 10.
+Donors instead of inventing new indices such as the Agricultural Transformation or Bench-Marking for Business in Agriculture indices, may wish to consider supporting and improving existing indices such as "The Women's Empowerment in Agriculture Index" 10.
 Eradicating chronic undernutrition and its associated social and economic costs must start with agriculture and food systems.
 The role of those in the agriculture and food sector is primarily to feed people by increasing the availability, affordability, and consumption of biodiverse, safe, nutritious foods that are aligned with both nutritional dietary recommendations and environmental sustainability.
-The food and agriculture sector's direct role in enhancing nutrition therefore deserves greater attention by policy makers.
+The food and agriculture sector's direct role in enhancing nutrition therefore deserves greater attention by policy makers and referring the the term "food and nutrition security" may better promote this required attention.